JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_8.md

 Neil Francey, Brisbane

-I would like to see some aids and ideas to spread _The URANTIA Book_ and everything about its human origin in 1934 (because everybody is asking about $i t$ ).
+I would like to see some aids and ideas to spread _The URANTIA Book_ and everything about its human origin in 1934 (because everybody is asking about it).
 Your team is doing a great job!
 I am more thrilled than ever with the Big Blue Book!

 Joseph Hausler, Eumundi, Qld.